Mass media in Pakistan: Television

 The first television station began broadcasting from Lahore on 26 November 1964.
 Television in Pakistan remained the government's exclusive control until 1990 when Shalimar Television Network (STN) and Network Television Marketing (NTM) launched Pakistan's first private TV channel.
 Mr. Yasin Joyia was the first General Manager of (NTM), Which was shut down very soon by PTV bureaucratic conspiracies.
 But it was of no use as till then cable TV network was already introduced in urbanized cities, like Rawalpindi, Islamabad, Lahore and Karachi.
 Foreign satellite TV channels were added during the 1990s.

 Traditionally, the government-owned Pakistan Television Corporation (PTV) has been the dominant media player in Pakistan.
 The PTV channels are controlled by the government and opposition views are not given much time.
 The past decade has seen the emergence of several private TV channels showing news and entertainment, such as GEO TV, AAJ TV, ARY Digital, BOL Network, HUM, MTV Pakistan and others such as KTN, VSH News, Sindh TV, Awaz TV and Kashish TV.
 Traditionally the bulk of TV shows have been plays or soap operas, some of them critically acclaimed.
-Various American, European, Asian TV channels, and movies are available to a majority of the population via Cable TV. first look of the Legend of Maula Jutt.
+Various American, European, Asian TV channels, and movies are available to a majority of the population via cable TV.

 Using oppressive laws the government has also banned or officially silenced popular television channels.
 The Pakistan Electronic Media Regulatory Authority (PEMRA) has been used to silence the broadcast media by either suspending licenses or by simply threatening to do so.
 In many cases these channels were shifted to obscure numbers in channel line-up.
 In addition, media is also exposed to propaganda from state agencies, pressured by powerful political elements and non-state actors involved in the current conflict.
-A number of channels have been shut down in the past with the latest such incident involving Geo TV and other channels in the Geo TV network after a Fatwa was issued against it.
+A number of channels have been shut down in the past with the latest such incident involving Geo TV and other channels in the Geo TV network after a fatwa was issued against it.
 The shutdown came after the network attempted to air allegations on the involvement of Inter-Services Intelligence in the attempted assassination of its leading anchor Hamid Mir.

 In the early 2020s there were some 114 satellite TV channels in Pakistan, with most (42) concentrating on entertainment followed by news and current affairs (31).